Bhilai Chhattisgarh, India Travel Guide

 The wider Durg district and neighboring regions of Chhattisgarh feature some ancient temples and spots.
 For a distinguished archaeological site, plan a day trip to Sirpur (near Mahasamund), which features ancient Buddhist, Hindu, and Jain monuments.

-Maitri Bagh: This preserve functions partly as a memorial to Indo-Soviet friendship, symbolized by its name "Friendship Garden" and its historical context.
+Maitri Bagh: This preserve functions partly as a memorial to Indo-Soviet friendship, symbolized by its designation "Friendship Garden" and its historical context.
 Various statues or small memorials celebrating local leaders or significant events might be found within the city's parks or public squares.

 Small-scale memorials often commemorate figures central to Bhilai's development, reflecting the city's modern identity.